 The project was assigned a moderate degree of effect by the Florida Department of State (FDOS) and FDOT, District 4.
 The agencies reported that the project area had not been comprehensively surveyed and therefore should be surveyed as part of this project.
 It was also noted that the National Register-eligible CSX Railroad (8BD4649) was identified within the project area, however, the APE has since changed, and the CSX Railroad is no longer within the project limits for this segment of the project.
-Finally, the agencies noted that while archaeological sites are vulnerable to direct effects through ground disturbance and aboveground resources are vulnerable to direct effects from right-of-way acquisition, based on the project plans, it is unlikely there will be direct effects to either archaeological or historical resources.
+Finally, the agencies noted that while archaeological sites are vulnerable to direct effects through ground disturbance and above-ground resources are vulnerable to direct effects to either archaeological or historical resources.